UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-powershell.md

 ## Prerequisites

-To complete the steps in this article, you must have appropriate access to a subscription in both the public Azure and Azure Stack portals.
+To complete the steps in this article, you must have appropriate access to a subscription in both the public Azure and Azure Stack Hub portals.

 > [!IMPORTANT]
 > The MARS agent is **only** supported on Windows VMs.
-Linux is **not** supported.
+Linux VMs are **not** supported.

 ## Setup the MARS agent using PowerShell